danielurra/java-sockets-basic/README.md

 	public static void main(String[] args) throws Exception {
 		try {

-			// Listen to port
-			// create an object of ServerSocket
-			ServerSocket server = new ServerSocket(8889);
+			// create an object of ServerSocket and start listening for connections in port 8889 ServerSocket server = new ServerSocket(8889);
-			// call the accept method of that object -- wait for a client to try to establish a connection
+			// call the accept method of that object -- wait for a client to try to establish a connection Socket serverClientSocket = server.accept();
-			// once that happens it returns a "Socket" object Socket serverClientSocket = server.accept();
+			// once that happens it returns a "Socket" object

 			System.out.println("Connection established...");